Funding for Travel Support

 Notification of Award: All requests will receive a notification and, if approved, the award will be transferred by the OGE Business Office.
 Any questions regarding Provost International Travel funds should be directed to the OGE Business Office (OGETravel@uga.edu or 706-542-2900).

-The Office of Postdoctoral Affairs in the Office of the Vice President for Research is pleased to continue the Postdoctoral Scholar Travel Support Program.
-This program provides support for domestic and foreign travel for two purposes: (1) To present active research at national and international conferences, and (2) To participate in professional development events, such as formal workshops or training sessions.
+The Office of Postdoctoral Affairs in the Office of the Vice President for Research is pleased to offer the Postdoctoral Scholar Travel Program.
+This program provides support for domestic and foreign travel for two purposes: 1) to present active research at national and international conferences as an oral presentation and 2) participation in professional development events, such as formal workshops or training sessions.
+An applicant must be officially seated in a Postdoctoral Associate AD, Postdoctoral Associate AC or Postdoctoral Fellow position to be eligible for the program.

 Domestic and International Graduate Student Travel Funding